uniquid/uidcore-java/FAQ.md

 Basically, you have to use the buildFromHexSeed method from the Builder: the first parameter is the hex seed and the second is the node's creation time.

-## Provide a better custom function
+## Please, can you provide a better custom function example?

-Q. The code snippet to register a custom function is clear but could be that a complete example can help to improve custom functions.
-Where the function goes?
-I can write this function in a random class or need to be placed in a specific place?

-R. The function registration mechanism allows an user of the library to register a piece of code that will be executed by the system when somebody with the correct permission will ask for it.
+The function registration mechanism allows an user of the library to register a piece of code that will be executed by the system when somebody with the correct permission will ask for it.

 Basically, a function can be any kind of object but the only requirement is that the object implements the com.uniquid.core.provider.Function interface.